For your convenience, our most common customer questions are answered right here. Not finding what you want?

 I purchased tickets on-line, but I don’t have a printer.
 How do I get my tickets?

-No worries, every presale ticket purchase is printed off on a list and held at the door.
+No worriess.
+Every presale ticket purchase is printed off on a list and held at the door.
 Simply show up with an ID to confirm the identity of the person who purchased the tickets, and you’ll be all set.
 If you have the ability to print out your tickets, please do so as a “just in case” measure.
 If you bought tickets but would like to transfer them to somebody else, simply tell that person to provide your name at the door and state that the tickets were bought for them.

 Are tickets refundable?
 What if a show is rescheduled or cancelled?

-All sales are final.
+All ticket sales are final.
 No refunds or exchanges for tickets purchased through this website will be made.
 If a show is cancelled and rescheduled, the ticket holders will be given the option of either having their tickets refunded or transferring their tickets to the rescheduled show.
 If a show is cancelled but not rescheduled, the tickets will be completely refunded.

 I see that your pre-sale price for a ticket is $6, and $8 on the day of the event, but then once I’ve purchased the ticket online, I’m bagged with a service fee that makes the pre-sale price the equivalent of the day of!
 What gives?